xteeven/currentweb/docs/README.md

       background-repeat: repeat
       background-size: initial
     features:
-      - title: 🧪 Running and supervising projects for CHI 2026
+      - title: 🌱 Leading Research for CHI 2026
         icon:
-        details: As a tradition every summer, me and my research teams are conducting studies, analysing data and sysntesizing our results into papers for our TOP HCI conference CHI
+        details: Each summer, I lead my research teams in a focused cycle of study design, data analysis, and synthesis.
+Our work is developed into papers for CHI, the premier international conference for Human-Computer Interaction.

-      - title: ✍️ Writting meta-hci articles
+      - title: ✍️ Writing on the Philosophy of HCI
         icon:
-        details: Since a while I have been an avid reader of phylosophy of science and there are many insights that I want to bring to the HCI as a science discussion
+        details: I am currently exploring the philosophy of science to examine the foundations of our field.
+My goal is to author articles that bring these insights to the HCI community, sparking new discussions on how we can advance our discipline as a more rigorous science.